pelican-plugins/linkclass/README.md

 python -m pip install pelican-linkclass
 ```

 As long as you have not explicitly added a `PLUGINS` setting to your Pelican settings file, then the newly-installed plugin should be automatically detected and enabled.
-Otherwise, you must add `avatar` to your existing `PLUGINS` list.
+Otherwise, you must add `linkclass` to your existing `PLUGINS` list.
 For more information, please see the [How to Use Plugins](https://docs.getpelican.com/en/latest/plugins.html#how-to-use-plugins) documentation.

 Configuration